At-home strength training made simple.

-Start 2018 feeling positive and powerful with simple strength training exercises designed to show results.
+Unprecedented home time needn't lead to unprecedented waistlines.
+You may not be able to hit the gym, but we can all keep feeling positive and powerful with simple strength training exercises designed to be done anywhere.
 The three core exercises below require minimal equipment and are achievable no matter your starting point.
-That’s a win for your abs, and for your New Year’s resolutions!
+That’s a win for your abs, and for your general wellbeing.

 Forearm plank leg march | Works: abdominals, glutes

 Combining a traditional plank with lower body movement will make your abs and glutes burn.
 The plank position strengthens the transverse abdominals, the deep muscles of your core that stabilise the spine.

 1. Begin in a forearm plank position with your elbows below your shoulders.
 Align your hips with your heels and shoulders, and engage your core and glutes.
 Distribute your weight between your toes and forearms.

 2. Use your core and glutes to lift your right leg a few inches off the floor.
 Then return your leg to the starting position.
 That is one rep.

 3. Repeat the movement with your left leg.
 That is another rep. Alternate lifting each leg for the number of reps you’d like to complete.